equal-shares/equal-shares/README.md

 * update the dependencies of backend
 * update the dependencies of frontend
 * build the frontend
-* restart the uvicorn and nginx services
+* restart the API (gunicorn) service and nginx service

 ```bash
 bash ./scripts/pull.sh